ant-design/ant-design-mobile/docs/guide/faq.en.md

 For old projects, we recommend a gradual [migration plan](./migration).

+### How to check the exact version of antd-mobile installed in the project?

+Open `node_modules/antd-mobile/package.json`, the value of the `version` field is the exact version of antd-mobile installed in the current project.

 ### How to solve the error after installing antd-mobile v5 in the umi project?

 Due to the conflict between the old version of the umi plugin and antd-mobile v5, you may encounter errors similar to the following: